About Us

 Ensemble Members

-Kim Boler Kim Boler joined Polarity after debuting with the company in its production of A Streetcar Named Desire as the Nurse.
-Chicago credits include Decadence with Abraham Werewolf and Messiah on the Frigidaire with Hubris Productions.
+Kim Boler Kim Boler joined Polarity after debuting with the company in its production of A Streetcar Named Desire as the Nurse and then wowed us in Ephemera and Tom Jones.
+Other Chicago credits include Decadence with Abraham Werewolf and Messiah on the Frigidaire with Hubris Productions.
 Some of her favorite roles include Rosalind in As You Like It, Julia in A Delicate Balance, and the Duck in Peter and the Wolf.
 She holds a BFA in Theatre Performance from the University of Southern Mississippi, loves to read, save kites with bullwhips, and still found time to find her soul mate Kevin.

 Charley Jordan Charley Jordan received his degree in theatre from St. Mary's University.
 He has played Oliver in As You Like It, Brick in Cat on A Hot Tin Roof, and Mark in The Benchmark.
-For Polarity he has played Ross in Absolute Macbeth and Lord Polonius in Hamlet.
+For Polarity he has played Ross in Absolute Macbeth, Lord Polonius in Hamlet, a certain monkey-man in Ephemera and Squire Western in Tom Jones.
 Charley has been a member of Polarity since 2004.
 He has organized educational theatre for the St. Ignatius Higher Achievement Program and for the Marketing Research Association Chicago Chapter.

 Devorah Richards Devorah Eizikovic Richards joined Polarity as an Artistic Associate after playing Mrs. Malaprop in The Rivals.
 She is currently developing an original work with American Blues Theater.
 Her recent appearances include: staged readings with Silk Road Theatre Company and Theatre Or's Israeli Play Festival at Victory Gardens, The Glass Menagerie (Oakton Community College), Yerma (Halcyon Theatre), Orpheus Descending (American Theatre Company), Tom Stoppard one-act plays (Piccolo Theatre), The Dresser, (understudy, Steppenwolf).
 Devorah has also appeared in independent films, commercials, industrials and television.